ShiroW0lf/UTPB-COSC-6389-Project1/README.md

    - **Button**: **Find Solution**
    - Click this button to start the genetic algorithm.
 The algorithm will attempt to find a valid color assignment for the graph, updating the visualization as it progresses.

+## User Interface Components

+1. **Vertex Input Field**:
+   - **Label**: "Enter number of vertices:"
+   - **Input Box**: Enter the desired number of vertices for your graph.

+2. **Create Graph Button**:
+   - **Button**: **Create Graph**
+   - Click this button to generate a random graph based on the number of vertices specified.
+This action resets the canvas, allowing for new graph inputs.

+3. **Graph Visualization Canvas**:
+   - **Canvas**: Displays the graph visually with vertices and edges.
+   - Initially, vertices are shown in gray, indicating that they have not been colored.

+4. **Generation Counter**:
+   - **Label**: "Generation: 0"
+   - Displays the current generation count as the genetic algorithm runs.

+5. **Solution Status Label**:
+   - **Label**: (initially empty, will display solution status)
+   - This label shows messages such as "Solution Found!" when a valid coloring solution is achieved.

+6. **Find Solution Button**:
+   - **Button**: **Find Solution**
+   - Click this button to start the genetic algorithm.
+The algorithm will attempt to find a valid color assignment for the graph, updating the visualization as it progresses.

+7. **Restart Button**:
+   - **Button**: **Restart**
+   - After the algorithm finds a solution, the **Restart** button becomes enabled.
+Click this button to reset the application, allowing you to input a new number of vertices and generate a fresh graph.
+This will also reset the solution status, generation counter, and graph canvas.

 ## Using the Application

 1. **Input the Number of Vertices**: